TechnTesla/European-Option-Pricing-Engine/README.md

 1. Monte Carlo not only converges in price, but also in risk.
 2. The finite-difference Delta estimator inherits the same `N^(-1/2)` convergence behaviour.
 3. The implementation is numerically stable and consistent with Monte Carlo theory.

-## 3D Option Pricing Surface (Geometric View of Black–Scholes)
+## Option Pricing Surface (Geometric View of Black–Scholes)

 ![options-surface](results/plots/options_surface.png)

-To go beyond single-point pricing, we visualise the **entire Black–Scholes pricing landscape** across a grid of strikes and maturities.
+To go beyond single-point pricing, we visualise the full Black–Scholes pricing landscape across a grid of strikes and maturities.
 Using the same closed-form pricer from earlier sections, we compute:
 - 50 strike values from `K = 60` to `K = 140`
 - 50 maturities from `T = 0.1` to `T = 2.0` years